tomeichlersmith/hps/idm/README.md

       is the same as the name of the directory in `models`, for this README, I will assume that this model has been linked without changing its name.
 4. Import the model into MG5 `MG5_aMC>import model --modelname idm`
+    - Using the `--modelname` option informs MG5 to use the names for particles from the model

 ## Brief MG/ME Primer
 The general flow is